 Why I Don't Need to Accept My Darkest Emotions (And Neither Do You)

-Here's what I kept seeing in the article: "I don't want to admit that there is a God to whom I can confess my bad emotions, so I need to find an alternative route."
+Not that there's no value there psychologically, surely the research may be helpful for some.
+But here's what I kept seeing in the article: "I don't want to admit that there is a God to whom I can confess my bad emotions, so I need to find an alternative route."

 And the problem with the alternative route?
 It's fragile.
 Because the alternative route is ourselves.